-This section summarizes the 2010 operational and monitoring well data for the OU III North Street East (NSE) Groundwater Pump and Treat System, and presents conclusions and recommendations for its future operation.
+This section summarizes the 2011 operational and monitoring well data for the OU III North Street East (NSE) Groundwater Pump and Treat System.
 The system began operation in June 2004 to provide capture and control of the downgradient portion of the OU I VOC plume, which has migrated beyond the BNL site boundary.

 The NSE System consists of two extraction wells.
-The water is pumped through two 20,000-gallon GAC units and the treated water is discharged to two of four injection wells located on North Street.
+The water is pumped through two 20,000-gallon GAC units and the treated water is discharged to four injection wells located on North Street.
 Both the North Street and NSE systems are located in the same building.
-The extraction well pump for NSE-1 is designed to operate at a rate of approximately 200 gpm; extraction well pump for NSE-2 is designed for 100 gpm.
-A complete description of the system is contained in the Operations and Maintenance Manual for the North Street/North Street East Offsite Groundwater Treatment Systems (BNL 2004d).
+The extraction well pump for NSE-1 operates at approximately 200 gpm; extraction well pump for NSE-2 operates at 100 gpm.
+A complete description of the system is contained in the Operations and Maintenance Manual for the North Street/North Street East Offsite Groundwater Treatment Systems (BNL 2004b).

 The monitoring network consists of 15 wells (Figure 1-2).
 The monitoring program was designed to monitor the VOC plume off site, south of the OU I South Boundary System, as well as the efficiency of the NSE groundwater remediation system.
-During 2010, the wells were sampled at the shutdown monitoring frequency that began in 2009 (sampled quarterly).
+During 2011, the wells were sampled at the shutdown monitoring frequency that began in 2009 (sampled quarterly).
 The wells were sampled at least annually for tritium.
 See Table 1-5 for details.

 Figure 3.2.9-1 shows the extent of the VOC plume.
 The plume originated from the Current Landfill and former HWMF (sources in OU I).
-The higher concentration segment of the plume (greater than $10 \,\mu g/L$ TVOCs) is just north of the LIPA right-of-way and extends to extraction well NSE-1.
+The higher concentration segment of the plume (greater than 10 μg/L TVOCs) is just south of the LIPA right-of-way and extends to extraction well NSE-1.

-Figure 3.1-2 depicts the vertical distribution of VOCs (TCA, DCE, TCE, chloroform, and chloroethane) within the deep Upper Glacial aquifer.
+Figure 3.1-2 depicts the vertical distribution of VOCs within the deep Upper Glacial aquifer.
 The transect line for cross section A-A' is shown on Figure 3.1-1.
 Figure 3.1-3 gives the historical trends in VOC concentrations for key core and bypass wells along the Current Landfill/former HWMF/NSE plume.
-Appendix C contains a complete set of 2010 analytical results for the 15 NSE program wells.
-A summary of key monitoring well data for 2010 follows:
+Appendix C contains a complete set of 2011 analytical results for the 15 NSE program wells.
+A summary of key monitoring well data for 2011 follows: